-Conceptually, think of price action as being shaped by two conflicting forces: mean reversion (the tendency for large moves to be reversed) and momentum (the tendency for large moves to lead to further moves in the same direction).
+From a technical perspective, price action can be construed as the interaction of two conflicting forces: mean reversion (the tendency for large price movements to be reversed to the “mean”) and momentum (the tendency of large price movements to lead to reinforce themselves and keep progressing in the same direction).

 Although for most names in most liquid markets these forces tend to be in balance, there are a myriad of factors (e.g., news, events, etc.) that generate price variations, especially for specific names, that offer profitable trading and/or investment opportunities.
 We focus on these situations and conscientiously ignore the environments, which generally occur, in which market forces are in balance and price movement is nearly random.

 It is important to mention that the investment strategy not only includes the identification of profitable trading opportunities, but also a very robust, consistent and discipline money management process.
 In other words, losing positions are held to pre-established stop loss levels, position sizing is controlled in the context of total capital and cash accrued returns and names and situations that could be susceptible to intraday ‘surprises’ are excluded from the firm investment domain.

 Below we answer some questions posed to us by some clients.

 Does your primary focus are technical situations and patterns that you can recurently identify and which show mean reversion or momentum prior to it materializing over a certain timeframe?

 That is correct.
 One way to view our strategy is precisely our consistent capacity to identify these situations our research and deep knowledge of the markets, including the internal market structure.
 As mentioned, at the core of our investment/trading strategy it is what is known as technical analysis (as opposed to fundamental analysis).

 Can you identify specific patterns that show when you should “go with” a strong price movement or when you should “fade” such a price movement?